Gh0stAn0n/remote-control/README.md

 - the required dependencies and libraries will be scanned and any missing packages will be installed automatically.

-- easy to use since explanations are written. ([sudo] bash  / ./remote-control -I)
+- use -i for info, for the script resume, [sudo] bash  / ./analyzer -i

-- if you need help for the script usage, type [sudo] bash  / ./remote-control -h, for more details about the options.
+- use -h for help, for the script usage, type [sudo] bash  / ./analyzer -h

 - help and info menu doesn't require sudo privileges.